ShrSubash/ToyRobotWithTest/Toy-Robot/README.md

  https://github.com/ShrSubash/ToyRobotWithTest/tree/main/Toy-Robot

  <h1>Building a Project</h1>
 .
-Link the the scr and include folder loaction in additional library.
+Link the the src and include folder loaction in additional library.

 .
 Download and install boost library